Woodland Grayling (Hipparchia fagi)

 Fagi is difficult to differentiate from its close cousin, the Rock Grayling (H. alcyone).
 A more detailed appraisal of the differences (at least as they appear to me) is given on the alcyone page.

-These are a selection of undersides showing the variation in the shape of the discal line and hence the difficulty in making an educated ID guess.
+These are a selection of undersides showing the variation in the shape of the discal line and hence the difficulty in making an educated identification guess between fagi and alcyone.

-Many of the ID rationales are based on the size of the butterfly when seen at the time, plus the clear area (or not) around the ocellus (when visible).
+Many of the identification rationales are based on the size of the butterfly when seen at the time, plus the clear (or not) area around the ocellus (when visible).

 ref sex